Juliet Nightingale: Being stalked and attacked by Timmy Simons

-Engagement to Peri and death of Marnie Nightingale
+Engagement to Peri and near-death experience

 In December 2021, Susannah Alexander of Digital Spy wrote that Hollyoaks were to hint at a wedding for Juliet and Peri in the new year.
 After Peri makes a joke about the couple's wedding, Juliet begins to think about the pair getting married.
 She asks Peri's friend, Yasmine Maalik (Haiesha Mistry), about her marriage and how she knew it was right to get married.
 It was later confirmed that Juliet would propose as part of Out Of Time, a Hollyoaks stunt week in January 2022.
-The Metro wrote that Juliet plans to propose to Peri at the Salon De Thé during a fundraiser held by Marnie.
-They wrote that Peri would initially be unsure of marrying Juliet but that she would "realise just what it is that she wants while in a life-threatening situation" and that it may be "too late to make her dream a reality", hinting Juliet may die in the stunt week.
+Metro wrote that Juliet plans to propose to Peri during a fundraiser held by Marnie.
+They wrote that Peri would initially be unsure of marrying Juliet but that she would "realise just what it is that she wants while in a life-threatening situation" but that it may be "too late to make her dream a reality", hinting Juliet may die in the stunt week.
 Unable to afford a ring, Marnie gives her a family heirloom ring.
-However, as she speaks with Peri, the building explodes.
+However, as Juliet speaks with Peri, the building explodes.
 Juliet is left dangling over a staircase held by Peri, who is unable to hold the weight and has to let go.
 Juliet falls into the smoke and is admitted to the emergency department.
-Peri stays beside her bed and takes the ring given to her by Marnie; she proposes to an unconscious Juliet and after she wakes up from her surgery, she accepts.
+Peri stays beside her bed and takes the ring given to her by Marnie; she proposes to an unconscious Juliet and after Juliet wakes up from her surgery, she accepts.

 On the engagement, O'Donnell said that Peri's initial doubts come from the pair only having been together for a year at the point of the plot.
 She revealed that both herself and Blackshaw were shocked at the engagement and thought it could be too soon, but explained that when they come close to death, it makes them realise what is important.
 O'Donnell added that if Juliet were to die in the explosion, she would be devastated due to being best friends with Blackshaw in real life and loving their characters' onscreen relationship.
 On the possibility of her own exit, Blackshaw stated that she would be gutted to leave the soap but said that her character leaving through the stunt would be "a great way to go".
 Blackshaw had never done a stunt prior to the episodes and was excited for the experience.
 She told the production team that she wanted to perform as much of her own stunts as possible, so while she had a stunt double, Blackshaw filmed various scenes hanging from a harness and enjoyed the experience.
 She also confirmed that there would be a death in the Nightingale family, later revealed to be Marnie.